jnyfah/jnyfah.github.io/_posts/bazel.md

     Bazel's remote caching and execution are like having a supercharged build engine.
 It caches build outputs, avoiding redundant work and accelerating build times.
 With remote execution, tasks are distributed across a network, slashing build times for large C++ projects.
 I can iterate faster and stay in the flow, thanks to Bazel's speed and efficiency.

-okay its a wrap!, will i start using Bazel for my project?? lets see how it goes ..i hope to write a more indept Bazel blog soon 😁
+okay its a wrap!, will I start using Bazel for my project?? lets see how it goes ..I hope to write a more indept Bazel blog soon 😁

 for more checkout [Bazel for a Complex C++ Build System by Alexander Neben](https://www.alexanderneben.com/2021/10/05/bazel-part-1.html)